 Acting and Dance students will require practical clothes to work in.

-Designs will require a set of pencils and coloured pencils and other drawing tools.
+Designers will require a set of pencils and coloured pencils and other drawing tools.

 As well as a good level of performance skills and experience, students wanting to study performing arts need to be creative, confident and work well as part of a team.